What are balloons made of?

 Depending on the project and the resources available, balloons are most often filled with air, helium, or nitrogen.
 Most Airigami projects use air.
-Everything from small hand pumps, similar to the pumps used to inflate sport balls and bicycle tires, through large air compressors are used.
+We use everything from small hand pumps—similar to those used to inflate sport balls and bicycle tires—to large air compressors are used.

 How long do inflated balloons last?
 Can they be preserved?

-There’s no firm time table for the life of a balloon.
+There’s no firm time table.
 All latex balloons will deflate.
 Despite their shrinking, they may hold their shape for days or even weeks.
-Typically, larger sculptures with more balloons can look good for a longer period of time since no single balloon is critical to the overall appearance of a sculpture.
+Typically, larger sculptures with more balloons can look good longer since no single balloon is critical to the overall appearance of a sculpture.
 Rubber protectants, such as the sprays often used to protect rubber on car tires, will help keep a sculpture looking good longer, but they won’t keep them looking fresh indefinitely.
-The amount of time needed to use those protectants often makes them completely impractical for large displays.
+The time required to apply those protectants can make them impractical for large displays.
 We just accept that what we are sculpting are memories.
 They can last indefinitely that way.

 What happens to the balloons when you’re done with them?

-Latex balloons are 100% bio and photo degradable.
-In other words, latex breaks down under normal environmental conditions like other natural products.
-In fact, the rate of decay, under the same conditions, is approximately the same as that of an oak leaf.
-Whenever possible, we compost our balloons.
-Learn more about composting balloons.
+Latex balloons are 100% bio- and photo- degradable.
+Latex breaks down under normal environmental conditions like other natural products.
+Whenever possible, we compost our balloons through our partnership with Impact Earth.

 Uninflated and broken balloons may be a choking hazard for small children.
 Adult supervision is always recommended around balloons for this reason.
-We encourage discarding of broken balloons at once to avoid any mishaps with children picking up scraps.
-Airigami installations are usually intended to be viewed and not handled, so accidental popping of balloons in a finished sculpture is rare and there should be no chance of choking.
+We encourage discarding broken balloons at once to avoid any mishaps with children picking up scraps.
+Airigami installations are usually intended to be viewed and not handled.
 Reports of children choking on balloons are rare.
-With proper adult supervision, the risk can be eliminated entirely.

 Who is at risk from latex allergies?